reactjs/react.dev/src/content/reference/rsc/server-actions.md

 <Note>

-#### How do I build support for Server Actions? {/*how-do-i-build-support-for-server-components*/}
+#### How do I build support for Server Actions? {/*how-do-i-build-support-for-server-actions*/}

-Bundler and framework support for Server Actins can be built on React 19, but the underlying APIs will not follow semver and may break between minors in React 19.x.
+While Server Actions in React 19 are stable and will not break between major versions, the underlying APIs used to implement Server Actions in a React Server Components bundler or framework do not follow semver and may break between minors in React 19.x.

-To support Server Actions, we recommend pinning to a specific React version, or using the Canary release.
-We will continue working with bundlers and frameworks to stablize support for React Server Components in future versions.
+To support Server Actions as a bundler or framework, we recommend pinning to a specific React version, or using the Canary release.
+We will continue working with bundlers and frameworks to stabilize the APIs used to implement Server Actions in the future.

 </Note>